nanobox-io/nanobox-docs/source/local-dev/index.html.md

 We set out to simplify this problem.

-## nanobox dev
+## Local Virtualized Environments
-The Nanobox CLI includes functionality that provisions a virtual machine (VM) on your local machine, that we lovingly refer to as a "nanobox".
-The environment inside your nanobox is identical to the environment your app will use in production.
+Nanobox uses Virtual Box and Docker to provision a virtual machine (VM) on your local machine.
+The [`dev`](/cli/dev/) command creates and manages a development platform inside your Nanobox VM designed for active development.
+Your local codebase is mounted into your dev platform, so any changes made to your code immediately apply to your dev app running in your VM.

+The [`sim`](/cli/sim/) commands creates and manages a simulated production environment in your local VM.
+All your app's web, worker, and data services a provisioned and run just as they would in a production app.
+Sim is designed for testing [code builds](/cli/build/) before deploying them into production.

+Both dev and sim platforms provision containers for each of your app's components specified in your [`boxfile.yml`](/app-config/boxfile.yml/).
+Services are built and configured using the same [engines & images](/engines-images/) used in production Nanobox apps.
+Engines and images are fully open-source and can be created by anyone.

-All the runtimes necessary to run your app are installed inside the VM, leaving your local machine clean of any potential cruft.
-When you're done with the local environment, you can destroy it and everything installed in it goes away.
+All the runtimes necessary to run your app are installed inside your app's containers in your VM, leaving your local machine clean of any potential cruft.
+When you're done with the dev and sim environments, you can destroy them and everything installed in them goes away.

-Environment configuration is specified in your [`boxfile.yml`](/app-config/boxfile/) and is part of your codebase.
-To spin up an identical dev environment, all you need to do is run `nanobox dev`.
-The same goes for any of your team members.

-## Local Virtualization
-Nanobox uses Virtual Box and Docker to provision your nanobox VM and containers for each of your app's components.
-Services are built and configured using [engines & images](/engines-images/) which are fully open-source and can be created by anyone.